ngneat/effects/README.md

 dispatch(addTodo({ title: 'effects' }));
 ```
-`TabResult` also let us specify a custom error and completed handler.
+`tapResult` also let us specify a custom error and completed handler.
 If no custom error handling is specified, a possible error will be printed to the console.

 ```ts